raymondtay/LearningHaskell/src/HaskellBook/Ch25 - Composing types/README.md

 comfortable with monad transformers is important to becoming proficient in Haskell, so we are going to take it pretty slowly and go step by step.

+The important thing is that monad transformers are never sum or product types;
+they are always just a means of wrapping one extra layer of structure around a type; so there is never a reason they could not be newtypes.

 # Monadic Stacking

 Applicative allows us to apply functions of more than one argument in the